matinas/cookinvr/README.md

 <a target="_blank" href="https://www.youtube.com/watch?v=nuWQtAUw7ZI"><img src="http://img.youtube.com/vi/nuWQtAUw7ZI/0.jpg" alt="Last version" width="640" height="480" border="10" /></a>

+_Click on the image to open video (will open in the same tab by default, so CTRL+click is recommended)_

 > The sections that follows in this README roughly describe some of the studies and decisions made during the development of the game, as well as the carried out prototyping, user testing, etc. For a more thoroughly description of each section **refer to the PDF document at the root folder**.

 ## State of the Art